 Your accommodation plan is unique to you

-Accommodations are supports which reduce or eliminate disability-related so that you can achieve your academic goals.
+Accommodations are academic supports that reduce or eliminate disability-related barriers so that you can achieve your academic goals.

-Accommodations don't modify academic standards or change the core requirements of a program.
+Accommodations do not modify curriculum, course objectives, or change the core requirements of a program.
 Information related to your disability and accommodations is shared only with your consent.
-No information related to your disability appears on your academic transcript or on the Accommodation Plan.
+No information related to your disability appears on your Accommodation Plan or your academic transcript.

 How the accommodation plan is made